minzhih/STAT-840-FastPHASE-imputation/README.md

 # STAT-840-FastPHASE-imputation-accury-evaluation-with-SeattleSNPs-data

-#This project investigated the relationship between fastPHASE impu- tation accuracy and missing genotype rate in a small reference panel.
+#This project investigated the relationship between fastPHASE imputation accuracy and missing genotype rate in a small reference panel.

 # The orgiranl step given by Professor: Lloyd Elliott
 # Steps: